A note from our CEO on why transparency matters to us.

-How is Upsolve free?
+How Is Upsolve Free?

 Second, we receive funding from charitable foundations and individuals.
 Some of these individuals are wealthy people who want to give back.
 Some of them are Upsolve users who want to pay it forward.
 These include leading foundations like the Robin Hood Foundation, the Hewlett Foundation, and the New York Bar Foundation.
 They also include individual donors like Eric Schmidt, the former CEO of Google; Chris Sacca, an early investor in Instagram, Uber, and Twitter; and Jim Breyer, an early investor in Facebook.

 Our number one expense is salaries.
 Running a technology nonprofit is expensive, as it requires a specialized set of skills that we need to hire for.
 We also spend money on our office rent, traveling to conferences, insurance, software, and marketing.
 We spend a small amount of money on accounting and bookkeeping, team building, and office supplies.